 The national Church operates a form of defined benefit scheme for its stipendiary clergy - the Church of England Funded Pension Scheme (CEFPS).
 The C of E's Pensions Board has been in regular contact with the actuary and the Pensions Regulator to determine the precise funding requirements for this Scheme.
-Hereford, like every participating diocese, is required to pay a contribution rate prescribed by the
+Hereford, like every participating diocese, is required to pay a contribution rate prescribed by the Pensions Board.

-Pensions Board.
 For a number of years, this was set at 39.9% of the prior year National Minimum Stipend (NMS), which in 2021 totalled just over £10,000.

 The contribution rate depends on various assumptions agreed between the Scheme's actuary and Pensions Board trustees: future investment returns, expected stipend increases, mortality, and inflation.
-We are pleased that the pension contribution rate reduced in 2023 to 28.0% as the Pensions Board and actuary advised there was no longer a need for deficit contributions, and the contribution rate will reduce further to 25% from April 2024.
+We were pleased that the pension contribution rate reduced in 2023 to 28.0% as the Pensions Board and actuary advised there was no longer a need for deficit contributions, and the contribution rate reduced further to 25% from April 2024, and will fall to 22% from April 2025.

-While this reduction in contributions may sound like good news, we do want to ensure that, after a lifetime of service in parish ministry, our clergy have reasonable provision for their retirement.
+While these reductions in contributions are welcome from a budgetary perspective, we do want to ensure that, after a lifetime of service in parish ministry, our clergy have reasonable provision for their retirement.
 A member of clergy who completes over 40 years of pensionable service would receive between half and two-thirds the previous year's National Minimum Stipend at their normal retirement date: that's a modest pension of between £14,000 - £19,000 p.a.
 The pension receivable would be lower for those with fewer years of service.
 (By way of comparison, the average weekly wage in England & Wales across all sectors is equivalent to an annual pre-tax salary of £35,000.
 Source: Office for National Statistics, March 2024).